-Over the past two years, animated Gifs have gone from a message board curiosity to an integrated feature of the social ecosystem.
+Over the past two years, animated GIFs have gone from a message board curiosity to an integrated feature of the social ecosystem.
 Facebook and Twitter offer native support for them, and features like Instagram’s Boomerang look to improve on the format.
-With dark social apps like Slack, GroupMe, Tinder and iMessage building Gif integrations as well, social marketers need to provide their audiences with the most postable Gifs possible to make sure they’re posted wherever conversations take place.
+With dark social apps like Slack, GroupMe, Tinder and iMessage building GIF integrations as well, social marketers need to provide their audiences with GIFs to make sure they’re posted wherever conversations take place.
 Here are five trends we see coming for 2017.

 We hope this guide proves helpful, or at least will stop you from going loopy trying to get a hold on GIFs in 2017!